 In November of 2011, Historic Scotland with the Minto family took on the task of restoring Fatlips.
 Standing once again proud against the skyline and giving spectacular views across the borders

-“Exploring the ancient woodland around Minto gives the feeling of walking in the footsteps of a thousand years”
+“Exploring the ancient woodland around Minto gives the feeling of walking in the footsteps of so many who have gone before”

 A View from inside the Church at Minto by Eric Scotland